 outcrop with filterfeeders attached.
 How much of it is there and what it

-looks like, is not known, because nobody has sent cameras down that deep.
+looks like, is not known, because it is still being investigated.

 On the world map of tectonic plates, one can see that an important subduction zone between the Indian-Australian plate and the Pacific plate, runs through the Kermadecs and through the main axis of NZ.
 These two plates mainly slide past each other, which makes the subduction component weak.
 As the Pacific plate slides below the other, it pushes the other margin up, resulting in a ridge.
 The melting plate which is drawn down, causes volcanic activity in the area of the ridge, rising from about 100km depth, resulting in volcanoes rising up above the ridge.
 Such volcanoes formed the islands of the Kermadec Group.
 Subduction zones are usually found where ocean plates meet continents, as the map shows, and the situation of one ocean plate subsiding underneath another ocean plate is uncommon.
 The two plates move relatively to one another at the speed of 7cm per year, which is relatively fast for such a process.